 This article is for information only.
 Do NOT use it to treat or manage an actual poison exposure.
 If you or someone you are with has an exposure, call your local emergency number (such as 911), or your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.

 The FDA banned the use of merthiolate in over-the-counter products in the late 1990s.

 - Decreased urine output

 - Extreme difficulty breathing

 - Skin numbness

-- Swelling within the throat, which may be severe
+- Swelling in the throat, which may be severe

 - Walking problems